-The DOE Office of Science performs many functions for grants and cooperative agreements in the Portfolio Analysis and Management System (PAMS), which is available at https://pamspublic.science.energy.gov.
+After you submit your application through Grants.gov, the application will automatically transfer into the Portfolio Analysis and Management System (PAMS) for processing by the DOE Office of Science.
+Many functions for grants and cooperative agreements can be done in PAMS, which is available at https://pamspublic.science.energy.gov.